The Most Advanced Solution For Removing Unwanted Hair

 What Are The Medical Issues That May Cause Excessive Hair Growth?

 Excessive hair growth may be caused by abnormal hormone levels (androgens) and though other symptoms like abnormal periods and acne might be present, sometimes they are not.
 Eternal Hair & Esthetic’s expert physicians always consider the cause of excess hair, and are happy to review any medical causes with you during your consultation.

-Aesthetic and laser medicine is the only focus at Eternal Hair & Esthetics, and at our facilities only experienced and highly trained providers operate the lasers.
+Aesthetic and laser medicine is a primary focus at Eternal Hair & Esthetics, and at our facilities only the most experienced and highly trained providers operate the lasers.
 Our doctors speak with and teach other physicians across the country and work with the manufacturers of the most popular lasers in the field.
-Our physicians have also appeared on TV and in magazines teaching consumers the do’s and don’ts of laser hair removal.
+Our physicians have also appeared on TV and in magazines teaching consumers the best practices of laser hair removal.